Advancing Graphite and Cobalt Projects for the Battery Industry

 Lac Guéret Properties

 Berkwood’s Lac Guéret East and South properties, located in Cȏte Nord, Quebec, are part of the Plan Nord Region and are included in Quebec’s highly regarded sustainable development initiative.
-The 2,000-plus hectare exploration project includes what is likely a large-flake, high grade graphite deposit, currently undergoing late-stage exploration.
-A fully-funded drill program of up to 2,000 meters is slated for summer 2017.
+The 25,180-hectare exploration project includes what is being categorized as a large-flake, high grade graphite deposit, currently undergoing late-stage exploration.

 The Berkwood property possesses easy access via a major secondary road, and numerous tertiary and forestry roads traverse it.
-The government of Quebec recently committed $400 million to improve nearby HWY 380 to the upcoming Fermont mine.
+In 2017, the government of Quebec committed $400 million to improve nearby HWY 389 to the upcoming Fermont mine.

 A 2014 heli-born MAG-EM survey identified several large EM anomalous zones in Lac Guéret’s southern property.
 The zone 2 anomaly, shared with Mason, is bisected by the Berkwood/Mason property border.
 Ground geophysical crews confirmed the presence of the large zone 2 conductive anomaly.
 Follow-up outcrop samplings also found the presence of graphite at the surface, with concentrations as high as 36 percent graphite as carbon.